atul-007/extractor/readme.md

 # PDF Invoice Extractor

 This project is a FastAPI application designed to extract invoice details from PDF files using OpenAI's language model.
-The application processes PDF files, extracts text, and then uses an LLM to parse the invoice information into a structured format.
+The application processes PDF or Image files, extracts text, and then uses an LLM to parse the invoice information into a structured format.

 ## Features

-- **Upload PDF Invoices**: Upload a PDF file containing invoice data.
+- **Upload PDF Invoices**: Upload a PDF or Image[jpeg,png] file containing invoice data.
 - **Extract Invoice Details**: Extract customer details, products, and total amount from the invoice using GPT-4 (or other available models).
 - **API Endpoint**: A POST endpoint to handle PDF uploads and data extraction.